Specific details of my dietary approach

 Other dietary details: Caffeinated drinks and chocolate are avoided.
 Substituting caffeine with decaf was very easy and gave noticeably better energy levels once adjusted to it.
 Chocolate abstinence is hard, but any sane afibber has to be off both, and this is well documented.
 I can consume chocolate or caffeine now without AF, but prefer caution!

-I consume no added salt beyond that naturally in my eggs and large seafood intake (both have quite significant sodium content) and other foods, but I have never noted a connection between varying salt intake and atrial fibrillation.
+I consume no added salt beyond that naturally in my eggs and seafood intake (both have quite significant sodium content) and naturally in other foods, but I have never noted a connection between varying salt intake and atrial fibrillation.

 I consume considerably more animal protein than previously, and I observed reductions in ectopics with that change, but the effect was not as pronounced as with the calcium, vitamin D and cranberries.